jenkinsci/pipeline-plugin/COMPATIBILITY.md

-# Plugin Compatibility with Workflow
+# Workflow Compatibility Plugins

-For architectural reasons, plugins providing various extensions of interest to builds cannot be made automatically compatible with Workflow.
+For architectural reasons, plugins that provide various extensions of interest to builds are not automatically compatible with Workflow.
-Typically they require use of some newer APIs, large or small (see the bottom of this document for details).
+Typically, they require use of newer APIs - both large or small.
-This document captures the ongoing status of plugins known to be compatible or incompatible.
+This document details the ongoing status of plugins known to be compatible or incompatible.

+Entries list:
-Entries list the class name serving as the entry point to the relevant functionality of the plugin (generally an `@Extension`), the plugin short name, and implementation status.
+* the class name serving as the entry point to the relevant functionality of the plugin (generally an `@Extension`)
+* the plugin short name
+* implementation status

-## SCMs
+## Compatible SCMs

-See [this guide](scm-step/README.md#supporting-workflow-from-an-scm-plugin) for making `SCM`s compatible.
+The following SCMs are compatible.
+See [this guide](scm-step/README.md#supporting-workflow-from-an-scm-plugin) for further details on making `SCM`s compatible.

 - [X] `GitSCM` (`git`): supported as of 2.3; native `git` step also bundled
 - [X] `SubversionSCM` (`subversion`): supported as of 2.5; native `svn` step also bundled